LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 2. Check current loans
 3. Renew loans (if necessary)

-Many systems these days have an Application Programming Interface (API), made available using web services.
+Many systems have an Application Programming Interface (API), made available using web services.
 This allows interaction with the system on the web, using machine-to-machine communication by passing data back and forth.
 When accessing web pages online we are usually using human-to-machine communication (clicking on web pages and typing in boxes).
 Having web services means we can just send the data required for the system to do what it needs to.

 My local authority is Wiltshire Council.
 They use Axiell for their library management system, and Axiell have web services, used by the library's mobile app.
 So by writing a script it is possible to automate the process of checking loans and renewing them.